 - 1. Describe the event (~pg.
-1): Describe, in ample detail, a recent pastoral/ministry experience that stands out for you.
-Ideally, you have already reflected on this event with your Site Educator, and can simply state the relevant emotional, pastoral and practical conclusions about it that you gained through that conversation, saving the majority of this first page for describing as factually as possible what happened.
-If you can, name briefly one thing you'd do differently if faced with this situation again and/or one thing you'd like to do to follow up on this event.
-Also, briefly name one question that lingers for you in light of this event on a personal/vocational level. - 2.
+1): Describe, as factually as possible and in ample detail, a recent pastoral/ministry experience that stands out for you.
+Record relevant verbal and non-verbal forms of communication that took place during the incident.
+Attend to any emotions you perceived in yourself or in others during the incident, as well as how you feel about it now.
+Articulate why you consider this to be either a low or high point, as well as what you think you did right and what you might have done differently.
+Finally, name one 'big picture' question that lingers for you on a personal/spiritual level in light of the incident. - 2.
 Analyze the event socially (~pg.
-2): Describe the social forces that you think contributed to shaping this event/experience (family dynamics, dynamics of race, class, gender, sexuality, etc., colonial implications, historical or cultural issues, etc.).
+2): Describe the social forces or power dynamics that you think contributed to shaping this event/experience (family dynamics, dynamics of race, class, gender, sexuality, etc., colonial implications, historical or cultural issues, etc.).
 Go for depth rather than breadth, and focus attention on one 'force' or knot of forces in particular to dig into how it shaped the event, your response to the event, etc. Try to analyze the event for the purpose of understanding it more fully.
-Conclude by naming one question that lingers for you in light of this event in terms of the social forces that shaped it. - 3.
-Analyze the event theologically (~pg.
-3): What scriptural/theological themes and concepts are embedded in and/or can illuminate the meaning of this event for you?
-Avoid simply naming narratives or characters from Scripture, or concepts from your religious traditions.
-Instead, put those narratives, characters, concepts, etc., into conversation with the pastoral/ministry event.
-How do they open up your understanding of the event?
-And how do the particular dynamics of the event open up or challenge the understanding you had about particular aspects of your own religious traditions?
+Conclude by naming one question that lingers for you in light of this event in terms of the social forces and/or power dynamics that shaped it.

+3. Analyze the event theologically (~pg.
+3): What scriptural/theological/practice-based themes and concepts that you have learned from your coursework can you see at work in this incident?
+Again, go for depth rather than breadth.
+Rather than merely naming narratives or characters from Scripture, or concepts from your religious tradition or spiritual practice, put those narratives, characters, concepts, etc., into conversation with the incident.
+How do they open up your understanding of the incident?
+And how do the particular dynamics of the event open up or challenge the understanding you had about particular aspects of your own religious tradition and practice?
 Conclude by naming one question that lingers for you in light of this event in terms of your theological interpretation of it and/or the ways it helps you rethink your own theological commitments.